Emergency 01254 814863

 What are the benefits of microchipping?

-Microchipping permanently, invisibly and uniquely identifies your pet.
+Microchipping permanently, invisibly, and uniquely identifies your pet.
 This is important in the event of loss or theft.
-Many pets have been reunited with their owners as a result of a microchip and all vets, dog wardens, police and RSPCA officers carry microchip scanners.
-Microchipping is also compulsory if you wish to travel abroad with your pet under the Pet Travel Scheme (PETS).
+Many pets have been reunited with their owners because of a microchip and all vets, dog wardens, police and RSPCA officers carry microchip scanners.
+Microchipping is also compulsory if you wish to travel abroad with your pet.
+Microchipping is included as part of the Pet Health Club.

 Do I need to get my pet microchipped?